cerebral-legacy/cerebral-website/app/markdown/react.md

 ```

 #### Create hyperlinks
-If you are using the `cerebral-router` you can use a component to create links.
+If you are using the `cerebral-module-router` you can use a component to create links.
 ```javascript

 import React from 'react';